gvwilson/sensibleadventures/iffy/iffy.md

 friends were something that mostly happened to other people.

-*Mishra & Co Fine Technical Work - No Job Too Small!* occupied a long shed that only looked like it was the oldest building in Halley.
+*Mishra & Co Fine Technical Work - No Job Too Small!* occupied a long shed that may or may not have been the oldest building in Halley.
-The sliding door that took up half its front wall opened once a year if that, so she banged on the smaller door cut into it.
+The sliding door that took up half its front wall hadn't been opened since before she was born, so she banged on the smaller door cut into it.

 It scraped open on her third knock.
 "Hey Jeep,"
-she said brightly to the teenager scowling at her from inside.
+she said brightly to the boy scowling at her from inside.
 "Is your dad here?"
 She held up the bent reciprocating rod by way of explanation.

-"'s the back," Jeep muttered,
+"'s in back," Jeep muttered,
 jerking his thumb over his shoulder and making just enough room for Iffy to squeeze past him.

-The inside of the shed was a humid mug of long-ago fish, freshly singed metal, and the not-entirely-legal coal dust Mr. Mishra burned in the furnace to keep his equipment from freezing in the winter.
+The inside of the shed was a humid mug of long-ago fish, freshly singed metal, and the not-entirely-legal coal dust Mister Mishra burned in the furnace to keep his equipment from freezing in the winter.
 Mismatched light squares hung from the ceiling on hair-thin fibers.
 The shadows they cast made the compact machines